uesteibar/reviewer-lottery/README.md

   from:
     ops: 1          # 1 from ops team
     "!ops": 2       # 2 from any other team

+# Example 4: Exclude multiple specific groups
+- group: backend
+  from:
+    backend: 1              # 1 from backend team
+    "!ops,security": 2      # 2 from any team except ops and security
 ```

 ### Excluding Bot PRs